-Sleep allows our body to recharge itself, clears up our minds and allows us to face a new day at best.
+Sleep allows our body to recharge, clears up our mind and helps us face a new day at best.

 But according to some researchers, there are other reasons behind our need to rest each night: want to now what they are?

 A resting body but an always working mind!

 Every time we fall into the arms of Morpheus there are many things that happen in our head: if on one hand our body lies almost motionless curled up under the blankets, on the other, our brain certainly doesn’t stay still to rest.

 The extraordinary power of a good night’s sleep

 During the day there is so much information for our brain to process, not to mention new notions that have to be acquired and so many things to remember.

 A good night’s sleep allows our brain to elaborate and assimilate all this new info: millions of new neural connections are created in order to allow us to learn and remember.

 But not everything deserves to be remembered!

 A complicated formula that explains a simple concept: while we sleep, our brain chooses what is not worth to remember and deletes those memories.